-Acknowledgements.
-PAT was funded by a University Post Graduate Research Committee (UPGRC) Scholarship from the University of Sheffield.
-JCE acknowledges a NERC independent research fellowship (grant no. NE/R014574/1).
-JML is supported by UKRI Future Leaders Fellowship (Grant No. MR/S017232/1).
-JMW acknowledges financial contributions made by the Netherlands Organization for Scientific Research (grant 866.15.201) and the Netherlands Earth System Science Center (NESSC).
-We thank Sammie Buzzard and one anonymous reviewer for providing comments which improved the paper, and Huw Horgan for handling the manuscript.
+Financial support.
+Peter A. Tuckett has been supported by a University Post Graduate Research Committee (UPGRC) Scholarship from the University of Sheffield.
+Jeremy C. Ely has been supported by a NERC independent research fellowship (grant no. NE/R014574/1).
+James M. Lea has been supported by a UKRI Future Leaders Fellowship (grant no. MR/S017232/1).
+J. Melchior van Wessem has been supported by financial contributions made by the Netherlands Organisation for Scientific Research

+(grant no. 866.15.201) and the Netherlands Earth System Science Centre (NESSC).